VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 # Tutorial

-Here we will learn enough about Neovim to configure lsp-zero version 4.
+Here you will learn enough about Neovim to configure lsp-zero version 4.
 We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.

-If you already have a Neovim configuration setup with a plugin manager, go to the getting started page for a quick start.
+If you already have a Neovim configuration with a plugin manager, go to the [getting started section](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v4.x/README.md#getting-started) for a quick start.

 ## Requirements